HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Environment analysis

-The cross-match radius is selected based on the size of known lensing clusters.
-For instance, \citet{schuldt24} present 308 securely identified cluster members of the lensing cluster MACS J1149.5+2223, which therefore is one of the largest sample of cluster members.
+The cross-match radius was selected based on the size of known lensing clusters.
+For instance, \citet{schuldt24} presented 308 securely identified cluster members of the lensing cluster MACS J1149.5+2223, one of the largest sample of cluster members.
 They are distributed over an area of around 160\arcsec on a side, mostly limited by the area of available high-resolution imaging data.
 Therefore, to also include systems with significant offset to the BCG, we adopt a radius of 100\arcsec.
-This size corresponds to $\sim 0.65$ Mpc at the lens cluster redshift of MACS J1149.5+2223, and roughly to the peak of the distribution of the reported R500 radii in \citet{wen21}.
-The distribution of the reported R500 radii starts at around 0.36 Mpc, which corresponds to 100\arcsec\ at a redshift of 0.25, and the distribution drops significantly until $\sim 0.8$ Mpc, which equals to 100\arcsec\ at $z=0.9$, supporting our selected radius of 100\arcsec.
+This size corresponds to $\sim 0.65$ Mpc at the lens cluster redshift of MACS J1149.5+2223 and roughly to the peak of the distribution of the reported R500 radii in \citet{wen21}.
+The distribution of the reported R500 radii starts at around 0.36 Mpc, which corresponds to 100\arcsec\ at a redshift of 0.25, and the distribution drops significantly until $\sim 0.8$ Mpc, which is equal to 100\arcsec\ at $z=0.9$, supporting our selected radius of 100\arcsec.

-In this way, we identify 174 grade A or B lens candidates to be located within 100\arcsec\ from a galaxy cluster centroid listed in the galaxy cluster catalogs.
-Out of these 174 systems, 63 systems are more than 50\arcsec away from the reported cluster center, and only 44 are part of the SuGOHI group- or cluster scale lens sample.
+In this way, we were able to identify 174 grade A or B lens candidates to be located within 100\arcsec\ from a galaxy cluster centroid listed in the galaxy cluster catalogs.
+Out of these 174 systems, 63 systems are more than $50\arcsec$ away from the reported cluster center, and only 44 are part of the SuGOHI group- or cluster scale lens sample.
 We indicate the possible overdense environment from the literature with OD$_\text{lit}$ in Table~\ref{tab:newcand} and Table~\ref{tab:clustercandC21} for the newly identified systems and those from \citetalias{canameras21b}, respectively.
 These cluster identifications are used in the following as a reference.